 Premises and operations;

-Broad Form Contractual Liability;
+Contractual Liability;

-Independent contractors;

 Cross liability clause providing that the insurance applies separately to each insured except with respect to the limits of liability;

 Such policies shall carry the following endorsements, copies of which shall be provided:

-Inclusion of Client and Consultant, their directors, officers, agents and employees as additional insured as respects Services or operation under this Agreement.
+Inclusion of Client and Consultant, their directors, officers, and employees as additional insured as respects Services or operation under this Agreement.

 Stipulation that the insurance is primary insurance and that no insurance of Consultant will be called upon to contribute to a loss.

-Consultant and Client together with any other entities required by the Contract Documents to be named as additional insured, shall be added as additional insured, using Endorsement CG 20 37 07 04 or equivalent under Subconsultant’s Comprehensive General Liability Policy, including Completed Operations Insurance, to insure them; coverage under such Policy shall be primary with Consultant’s, the Client’s, and the others’, as noted above, insurance to be non-contributory and excess over Subconsultant’s coverage.
+Consultant and Client together with any other entities required by the Contract Documents to be included as additional insured, shall be added as additional insured, using Endorsement CG 20 37 07 04 or equivalent under Subconsultant’s Cimmerical General Liability Policy, including Completed Operations Insurance, to insure them; coverage under such Policy shall be primary with Consultant’s, the Client’s, and the others’, as noted above, insurance to be non-contributory and excess over Subconsultant’s coverage.

-Subconsultant shall carry a Business Automobile Liability policy for bodily injury (including death) and property damage which provide total limits of not less than $1,000,000 combined single limit per accident applicable to all owned, non-owned and hired vehicles.
+Subconsultant shall carry a Business Automobile Liability policy for bodily injury (including death) and property damage which provide total limits of not less than $1,000,000 combined single limit per accident applicable to all owned, rented, leased, or hired vehicles used in conjunction with this Agreement.

-Subconsultant shall carry statutory worker's compensation coverage including a broad form all states endorsement; Employers Liability Insurance for not less than $100,000 Each Accident, $500,000 Disease Policy Limit, $100,000 Disease Each Employee for all employees engaged in Services or operations under this Subcontract Agreement, including an insurer's waiver of subrogation in favor of Client and Consultant and their directors, officers, representatives, agents and employees unless waiver of subrogation is prohibited by state law in the state of performance.
+Subconsultant shall carry statutory worker's compensation coverage including a broad form all states endorsement; Employers Liability Insurance for not less than $100,000 Each Accident, $500,000 Disease Policy Limit, $100,000 Disease Each Employee for all employees engaged in Services or operations under this Subcontract Agreement, including an insurer's waiver of subrogation in favor of Client and Consultant and their directors, officers, representatives, and employees unless waiver of subrogation is prohibited by state law in the state of performance.

 Subconsultant shall maintain excess liability umbrella form coverage, which provides limits of not less than

-$2,000,000.
+$1,000,000 per occurance and $1,000,000 aggregate.

-During the performance of Services hereunder and for a period of five (5) years thereafter, Subconsultant shall maintain Professional Liability Insurance in an amount not less than $2,000,000.
+During the performance of Services hereunder, Subconsultant shall maintain Professional Liability, Errors and Omissions Insurance in an amount not less than $1,000,000 each claim and $1,000,000 annual aggregate

-Prior to beginning work insurance certificates are to be furnished to Consultant and provide for not less than 30 days prior written notice to Consultant of any cancellation, reduction or major change in the policies.
+Prior to beginning work, insurance industry standard ACORD form certificates of insurance are to be furnished to Consultant and all insurance policies and the Certificate of Insurance shall indicate, that should the policy be cancelled before the expiration date thereof written notice of said cancellation will be delivered in accordance with the policy provisions, which shall not be less than thirty (30) days notice of cancellation except for non-payment of premium which shall not be less than ten (10) days notice of cancellation.